bignerdranch/RanchWeather/README.md

 ## TODO

-* Finish building out WeatherService and have that feed the actual UI.
-* Finish building out the LocationService.
 * Make slide visuals to express MultipleDataSources
 * Build out the Forms system. (might be dropped)
 * Finish the Theming